XUAN2022845/Avoid-Obstacles-/README.md

 ### How to Play
 - To play it, users use the right or left arrow on the keyboard to move the car avoid the orange cone.
 - Every time the car avoids a cone, users can earn more points.
+- The game will end when the player hit the cone.